 Putting humane food on the menu

 Increasing consumer awareness of where eggs and meat come from is good news for farm animals.
-Four out of five Australians now believe it’s important that the meat and eggs sold in Australia are farmed in a humane and ethical way.
-But we still need to convince the remaining 20 percent.
-This is why the RSPCA is working to educate consumers about where their food comes from and, by doing so, increase demand for higher welfare products.
+Four out of five Aussies now say it’s important that meat and eggs sold in Australia are farmed in a humane way.
+But we still need to convince the other 20 percent.
+The RSPCA is working to educate consumers about where their food comes from.
+By doing so, it will increase demand for higher welfare, more humane food.

-Regardless of people’s personal choices about eating eggs and meat, an end to battery cages and improvements in the welfare of Australia’s farm animals is going to come from everyday Australians supporting humane farming practices, which has the potential to make a real difference to the lives of millions of farm animals.
+Regardless of people’s personal choices about eating eggs and meat, an end to battery cages and improvements in the welfare of Australia’s farm animals is going to come from everyday Australians supporting humane farming practices.
+It has the potential to make a real difference to the lives of millions of farm animals.

-To help Aussie consumers make better choices when eating out, the RSPCA has created the Choose Wisely initiative – an online directory that helps customers find eating spots that serve humane food, including cage-free eggs, higher welfare chicken and free-range pork.
+To help Aussie consumers make better choices when eating out, the RSPCA has created the Choose Wisely initiative.
+This online directory helps customers find eating spots that serve humane food, including cage-free eggs, higher welfare chicken and free-range pork.